What is MCP for WordPress?

 Before MCP, connecting an AI tool to your site meant custom glue.
 You picked a client, learned its plugin format, and wrote code that mapped its expectations onto your data.
 Do that for three clients and you have three integrations to maintain.
 MCP flips it around.
 Your site describes its abilities once, in a standard shape, and any MCP-aware client can discover and call them.
 The work moves from “one integration per client” to “one server that every client understands.”

 For a WordPress owner, that server is the thing you install.
-Agent Abilities for MCP turns your site into an MCP server so agents can connect in and work with the content and tools you decide to expose.
+Once it is running, adding another client is a matter of connecting it rather than building a new integration, and the agent works with the content and tools you decide to expose.

 How it is built